Albans98/Data_Science_Certification/README.md

 ## 💡 What is this repository for ?

-In this repository, you can find **articles** that I decided to write about Data Science courses to **prove my understanding.**
+In this repository, you can find **my work** that I decided to share about the Data Science courses.

-Feel free to navigate in the different **folders** above and see my achievements.
+Feel free to navigate in the different **folders** above and see what I did to get this certification.

 ## 🏆 Badges & Certificates earned and some explanations